 A lot of devices are coming up in the cardio scene like microregurgitation: when patient would have to go in for an open chest procedure.
 Now, they can do a percutaenous device so the patient can go home the same day or the next day.
 They do the procedure on valves.
 They started with aortic valves and now they’re doing mitral valves.
 These are the patients that are high risk for all the long rehab that goes with an open heart surgery.

 They’re doing more and more assist devices for the heart transplant patients waiting for an organ to come in.
 When the organ comes, they’d come in and call them essentially a bridge therapy, which is a bridge to their transplant.

-Moreover, there's a lot more management for atrial fibrillation, which are high risk patients for stroke, secondary to atrial fibrillation.
-And who has contraindication for being on anticoagulants.
-They have procedures to close up the atrial appendage so patient don't have to be on anticoagulation.
+Moreover, there’s a lot more management for atrial fibrillation, which are high risk patients for stroke, secondary to atrial fibrillation.
+And for patients who have contraindication for being on anticoagulants.
+They have procedures to close up the atrial appendage so patients don’t have to be on anti-coagulation medications.

 As cardiac anesthesiologists, they don’t deploy the valves directly but they are an integral part of that.
 For example, they identify the appendage for the cardiologist or they are finding exactly where to put the valve in.
 Too deep or too shallow, the valves are not going to sit exactly where you need it to sit.
 This is all guided by electrocardiography.
 And this is what’s going to help a cardiologist and a surgeon do the procedure.

 As a result, it makes you feel like you’re a big part of the team because they rely on the information you’re telling them.
 This is a concrete example of collaboration.
 Maninder also likes to tell his residents that they are the eyes of the surgeon.
 Sure, there is pressure, but you need to back yourself up and train the best possible way you can.
 And there are times when you have to make those big decisions because they need you.